 Studio school - let’s get real

-For everyone who ever complained schools don’t remotely provide an environnement to prepare students for work – as in “work the real world” – here is an approach that is exactly trying to do that.
+For everyone who ever complained schools don’t remotely provide an environment to prepare students for work - as in - work in the real world - here is an approach that is exactly trying to do that.

-The studio school brings school closer to the reality of a company by organising the entire school around projects and cross-disciplinary teams etc.
+The studio school brings school closer to the reality of a company by organizing the entire school around projects and cross-disciplinary teams.

 Mike Row - Dirty Jobs

 The third guy is living in the US, and the story is a bit different because it is not about what you do in the school but what you do after school and how much is school responsible for that or not.

 First, it is important to state that Mike Row is kind of a celebrity in the US, or at least, pretty well known, he has run 8 series of a show on the Discovery channel called Dirty Jobs where he does all kind of blue collar jobs.
 Now, if like me, you don’t live in the US he is probably not someone you have heard about before.

 However, whether you know him or not, doesn’t matter much because the following 40 min is quite an interesting dig into his philosophy on learning, life and education, and not really the kind of thing that is featured on Discovery channel where they have him deal with a lot bullshit (quite literally)

 What to take from this